ThinkPad: W series (2008–2015)

-Edge Series (2010)
+Edge series (2010)

-The Edge Series was released early in 2010 as small business and consumer-end machines.
+The Edge series was released early in 2010 as small business and consumer-end machines.
 The design was a radical departure compared to the traditional black boxy ThinkPad design, with glossy surfaces (optional matte finish on later models), rounded corners, and silver trim.
 They were also offered in red, a first for the traditionally black ThinkPads.
 Like the SL, this series was targeted towards small businesses and consumers, and lack the roll cage, UltraBay, lid latch, and ThinkLight of traditional ThinkPads (though the 2011 E220s and E420s had ThinkLights).
 This also introduced an island-style keyboard with a significantly different layout.

 Models included 13.3" (Edge 13), 14" (Edge 14), and 15.6" (Edge 15) sizes.
 An 11.6" (Edge 11) model was offered, but not available in the United States.
 The latest models of E series can be offered with Edge branding, but this naming is optional and uncommon.

-S Series (2012–2014)
+S series (2012–2014)

 The S Series is positioned as a mid-range ThinkPad offering, containing ultrabooks derived from the Edge Series.
 As of August 2013, the S Series includes S531 and S440 models; their cases are made of aluminum and magnesium alloy, available in silver and gunmetal colors.

 ThinkPad Twist (2012)

-The Lenovo ThinkPad Twist (S230u) is a laptop/tablet computer hybrid aimed at high-end users.
+The ThinkPad Twist (Edge S230u) is a laptop/tablet computer hybrid aimed at high-end users.
 The Twist gets its name from its screen's ability to twist in a manner that converts the device into a tablet.
 The Twist has a 12.5" screen and makes use of Intel's Core i7 processor and SSD technology in lieu of a hard drive.

 In a review for Engadget Dana Wollman wrote, "Lately, we feel like all of our reviews of Windows 8 convertibles end the same way.
 The ThinkPad Twist has plenty going for it: a bright IPS display, a good port selection, an affordable price and an unrivaled typing experience.
 Like ThinkPads past, it also offers some useful software features for businesses lacking dedicated IT departments.
 All good things, but what's a road warrior to do when the battery barely lasts four hours?
 Something tells us the Twist will still appeal to Lenovo loyalists, folks who trust ThinkPad's build quality and wouldn't be caught dead using any other keyboard.
 If you're more brand-agnostic, though, there are other Windows 8 convertibles with comfortable keyboards – not to mention, sharper screens, faster performance and longer battery life."